Q-Zee/q-zee.github.io/_posts/2022-01-27-generating-optimized-schedules-using-quantum-annealing.md

 ## The example

 The example is based on a real life case of a startup airline with 2 A-320 aircraft.
-This is a small number of aircraft but even so can offerits own challenges.
+This is a small number of aircraft but even so can offer its own challenges.

 The question posed is: How many crew sets (Captain, First officer and Cabin attendants) are needed to fly a schedule to determine if the current employee count is sufficient or if changes need to be planned.